yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface.markdown

 The `list` command lists information about active Service Grid services.

-{% refer %}For the space list CLI, please refer to the [space list - GigaSpaces CLI](./space-list---gigaspaces-cli.html) section.{% endrefer %}

 The following values are allowed for **`type`**.
 Only one type can be specified.

 {: .table .table-bordered}